A new pointwise inequality for rough operators and applications: Abstract

 \end{Theoreme} Some remarks are in order.
 Note that since our first motivation was to work with more general operators and to extend the condition $\Omega\in L^{n,\infty}(\mathbb{S}^{n-1})$ in the estimate (\ref{Ineq_IntroOperLorentz}), it was quite natural to consider the Lebesgue spaces $L^{\rho}(\mathbb{S}^{n-1})$ and thus in order to obtain the space inclusion $L^{n,\infty}(\mathbb{S}^{n-1})\subset L^{\rho}(\mathbb{S}^{n-1})$, we require the condition $\rho<n$ (see formula (\ref{InclusionLorentzLpUloc}) below).
-Note in particular that the value $\rho=n$ is allowed (and then we can set $\alpha=1$) but in this case the corresponding space for the function $\Omega$ would be $L^{n}(\mathbb{S}^{n-1})$, which would be an improvement of (\ref{Ineq_IntroOper1}) but not of (\ref{Ineq_IntroOperLorentz}) and for this reason we will restrict ourselves to the case $1<\rho<n$.
-Note next that the relationship $\frac{\rho n}{\rho n+\rho-n}\leq \alpha$ between these two indexes is technical and it is given by the use of a generalized Poincaré-Sobolev inequality combined to the fact that $1<\rho<n$.
-To continue, let us remark now that the boundedness of the Hardy-Littlewood maximal function $\mathcal{M}_B$ is in many situations (\emph{i.e.} outside of usual cases) easier to establish than the boundedness of the Riesz potentials: indeed, in the case of the maximal function the same functional space can be naturally considered ( \emph{i.e.} we have $\|\mathcal{M}_B(f)\|_{E}\leq C\|f\|_E$) while the boundedness of Riesz potentials always involves two spaces (\emph{i.e.} we have $\|I_{1}(f)\|_{F}\leq C \|I_{1}\|_{\mathcal{B}(E, F)} \|f\|_E$) and this fact will make the estimate (\ref{pointwise_estimate}) more robust than (\ref{Ineq_IntroOperLorentz}).
-Finally, we will see in the lines below that the pointwise estimate (\ref{pointwise_estimate}) will provide sharper Sobolev-type estimates than (\ref{Ineq_IntroOperLorentz}).\\
+Note in particular that the value $\rho=n$ is allowed (and then we can set $\mathfrak{p}=1$) but in this case the corresponding space for the function $\Omega$ would be $L^{n}(\mathbb{S}^{n-1})$, which would be an improvement of (\ref{Ineq_IntroOper1}) but not of (\ref{Ineq_IntroOperLorentz}) and for this reason we will restrict ourselves to the case $1<\rho<n$.
+To continue, let us remark now that the boundedness of the Hardy-Littlewood maximal function $\mathscr{M}$ is in many situations (\emph{i.e.} outside of usual cases) easier to establish than the boundedness of the Riesz potentials: indeed, in the case of the maximal function the same functional space can be naturally considered (\emph{i.e.} we have $\|\mathscr{M}(f)\|_{E}\leq C\|f\|_E$) while the boundedness of Riesz potentials always involves two spaces (\emph{i.e.} we have $\|I_{1}(f)\|_{F}\leq C \|I_{1}\|_{\mathcal{B}(E, F)} \|f\|_E$) and this fact will make the estimate (\ref{pointwise_estimate}) more robust than (\ref{Ineq_IntroOperLorentz}).
+We will also see in the lines below that the pointwise estimate (\ref{pointwise_estimate}) will provide sharper Sobolev-type estimates than (\ref{Ineq_IntroOperLorentz}).
+Let us mention finally that we can actually obtain a slightly sharper estimate than (\ref{pointwise_estimate}) by considering the operator $T^*_{\Omega}$ defined in the expression (\ref{Def_OperatorTstar}).
+Indeed, the control (\ref{pointwise_estimate}) will be a consequence of the inequality (\ref{EstimationInitialRefined1}) below.
+However, and for the sake of simplicity, we do not introduce this operator $T^*_{\Omega}$ in the statement of our Theorem \ref{Theo_Pointwise}.\\